PhoenixTales/wiki.gothicarchive.org/items.md

 - `opens your spirit` and gives chance to experience visions (`Some people even see images`)
 - there are multiple distinct blends of _Swampweed_ that differ in strength and price

-## Teleport Stone
-- single item `TeleportStone` connected with single spell `Spell_Teleportation`
-- as opposed to teleportation spells in the final release, this one doesn't seem to be tied to single target location
-- in the script has comment `magischer Teleport-Stein`, using it calls engine function `Npc_SetTeleportPos(self)` of unclear purpose

 ### Other games
 - Gothic 2:
   - described as `resinous stalk`, and package of it as `sticky` and `stinking`